cox-labs/perseuspy/README.rst

 Developing a plugin therefore translates to writing a Python script that follows a small set of conventions.
-By adhering to these conventions, Perseus will be able to successfully communicate with R and transfer inputs and results between the programs. `PerseusR` provides the neccessary functions to make plugin development in Python easy and straight forward.
+By adhering to these conventions, Perseus will be able to successfully communicate with R and transfer inputs and results between the programs. ``perseuspy`` provides the neccessary functions to make plugin development in Python easy and straight forward.

 Matrix plugin